ShafiqueMahen2/tech258_cloud/2-tier-deployment/2-tier-deployment-azure/monitoring_alerts_auto_scaling.md

 #### Load Balancer
 A load balancer is essential to our highly available + scalable solution in many ways:
+- **Load Distribution**: Our load balancer's primary purpose is to uniformly balance the incoming traffic across our app machine infrastructure.
+This will help mitigate the chance of our App CPU's from spiking i.e. disrupting our service.
 - **Security**: We can now use the Load Balancer to handle traffic that originates from outside of our network, rather than directly using the public IP addresses of our app VMs.
 - **Health Checks**: We can configure our load balancer to monitor the health of our machines.
 If it doesn't receive an OK status code for a length longer than our grace period specified, we can configure the load balancer to automatically delete and recreate another instance of our machines.
 - **Manoeuvrability**: As the load balancer attaches onto our scale set, it gives us the flexibility to move it around to different sets if necessary.